Rewind: Claudette LaBonte's Journey To Becoming Massachusetts' First LPGA Golf Professional - MASSGOLF

 Upon graduating from Colby Junior College, LaBonte began to play competitively, winning the ladies’ club championship at the Country Club of New Bedford.
 By the late 1950s, she was taking the WGAM summer circuit by storm.
 She won the 1960 Women’s Mid-Amateur (Keyes Cup) and 1964 Women’s Stroke Play (Baker Trophy) and captured the Women’s Four-Ball (Townshend Cup) three times with Gene McAuliffe (1959, 1961, 1963).
 She was a member of the Massachusetts State Team from 1956 through 1964 and qualified for the U.S. Women’s Amateur twice.
 That’s all in addition to holding the women’s course record at Newport Country Club.

 Then an opportunity presented itself.
 Former hockey standout Bill Ezinicki was fresh off his 1964 Massachusetts Open victory when he was hired at the brand-new Club at New Seabury, in the soon-to-be heavily vacationed region by the shoes of coastal Mashpee.
-Owner George Page, known for his forward-thinking that included night golf at Colonial Country Club in Lynnfield, entered another chapter to his progress ideas by inking LaBonte to a deal as New Seabury’s assistant professional.
+George Page, known for his forward-thinking projects that included night golf at Colonial Country Club in Lynnfield, entered another chapter to his progress ideas by inking LaBonte to a deal as New Seabury’s assistant professional.

 LaBonte, who moved into a house along the 11th hole of the Ocean Course on the 36-hole property, held an LPGA Class B certification and taught the steadily growing membership.
 She particularly enjoyed working with kids for their lack of equivocation and focusing on swinging rather than hitting.